Bladder ARFI (Acoustic Radiation Force Impulse) Study

-Urinary bladder fibrosis is relatively uncommon in children.
-Traditionally, the presence of urinary bladder fibrosis has been confirmed directly with bladder biopsy or using urodynamic testing.
-We're will use ARFI (acoustic radiation force impulse)-derived shear wave velocities to hopefully identify the presence of urinary bladder wall fibrosis.
-We hypothesize that shear wave velocities obtained within the bladder wall will increase with increasing evidence of fibrosis.
+We will use ultrasound ARFI (acoustic radiation force impulse)-derived shear wave velocities to potentially identify the presence of urinary bladder wall fibrosis.
+We hypothesize that shear wave velocities found within the bladder wall will increase with increasing evidence of fibrosis.

 |Official Title:||Evaluation of Pediatric Urinary Bladder Wall Thickening and Fibrosis Using Acoustic Radiation Force Impulse (ARFI)-Derived Shear Wave Velocities|